Workflow for Setting Up a High Availability Cluster in Alibaba Cloud Platform

 -

-The IPsec VPN blade is automatically enabled.
+Check Point Software Blade on a Security Gateway that provides a Site to Site VPN and Remote Access VPN access. blade is automatically enabled.
 To use the VPN blade, see Step 7: Configure VPN.
-Otherwise, disable the VPN blade.
+Otherwise, disable the VPN blade. -

 Verify the settings: